 Rejuvenate Function with Restorative Dentistry in Carlisle

 Truthfully, most people fall victim to some kind of oral health issue at one point or another.
 What’s most important in these instances is that you have a trusted dental team to turn to for valuable support and skilled attention.
 Several restorative options are available at Flenniken Family Dentistry, from the repair of individual teeth to a personalized full-mouth reconstruction plan.
-Whatever your needs are, Dr. Neil Flenniken, Dr. Suzan Rismani-Flenniken, Dr. Joel Turk, Dr. Joseph Olivetti, and Dr. Marvin Berger can help.
+Whatever your needs are, Dr. Neil Flenniken, Dr. Suzan Rismani-Flenniken, Dr. Stephen Capiotis, Dr. Joseph Olivetti, and Dr. Marvin Berger can help.
 Contact our Carlisle, PA office today to schedule an appointment.
 New patients from Newville, Mt.
 Holly Springs, Boiling Springs, and the Carlisle area are welcomed as well.

 Traditional Crown & Bridge

 Are you suffering from a tooth that’s decayed, damaged, or missing altogether?
 A custom-made crown or bridge from Flenniken Family Dentistry solves these problems in a satisfying fashion for patients.

 If you’ve suffered a major amount of tooth loss, a custom-made full or partial denture could give you back the smile you’re missing in a convenient and reliable fashion.